AnonymousResearcherSubmission/devgpt-pipeline/README.md

 ## Introduction

-Welcome to the DevGPT Pipeline!
+Welcome to the DevGPT Processing Pipeline!
 This project extracts, processes, and analyzes data from the DevGPT repository through a streamlined pipeline.

 ## Pipeline Flow